 So next time you are addressing your Key Selection Criteria keep these points in mind.

-Hi, I’m Athena Ali the Founder of The Get Noticed Coach and Get Noticed Resumes.
+Welcome!
+I’m Athena Ali, the founder of The Get Noticed Coach.

 I help public servants and aspiring public servants

 – articulate their brilliance in resumes and CVs that get hiring managers excited to see them,

 – write key selection criteria that prove you’re the right person for the job quickly,